dusky101/File-Filter-Copier/README.md

    - Optionally group it in TYPE_GROUPS
 2. frontend: src/utils/fileTypes.js
    - Add new entry in the appropriate group for the selector
-3. UI: AdvancedFiltersPanel shows the new option automatically via fileTypeGroups
+3. UI: FilterHub File Types shows the new option automatically via fileTypeGroups

 Add a new filter control (e.g., minimum filename length)

 1. Frontend state: src/stores/useFilterStore.js
    - Add state variable and setter; include in getFilterConfig()
-2. UI: src/components/filters/AdvancedFiltersPanel.jsx
+2. UI: src/components/filters/FilterHub.jsx
    - Add the new control bound to the store
 3. Backend models: backend/api/models.py
    - Add field to ScanRequest